yugabyte/yugabyte-db/docs/content/latest/api/ysql/datatypes/type_datetime/timezones/ways-to-spec-offset/name-res-rules/rule-1.md

 ---

 {{< tip title="" >}}
 A string that's intended to identify a _UTC offset_ is resolved case-insensitively.
+(This excludes, of course, using an explicit select statement from one of the _pg_timezone_names_ or _pg_timezone_abbrevs catalog_ views).
 {{< /tip >}}

 The anonymous PL/pgSQL block below looks up the name _America/Costa_Rica_, spelled exactly with that mix of case, in _pg_timezone_names_ and returns its abbreviation.
 Because an ordinary query with a case-sensitive predicate is used, this confirms the canonical status of the spelling.